-The Company must compete for leadership with commercial banks, investment banks, and other publicly traded companies not regulated as investment companies, which are generally able to award many different types of stock-based compensation to their directors, (including their non-employee directors,) officers, and employees.
-Moreover, the Company also must compete for leadership with private equity funds, which generally have the discretion to offer a portion of their various carried interests to induce professional talent to associate with their funds without being required to obtain SEC approval each time.
+The Company must compete for leadership with commercial banks, bank holding companies, financial holding companies, investment banks, and other publicly traded companies, which are generally able to award many different types of stock-based compensation to their officers, employees and directors, (including their non-employee directors).
 On September 12, 2014, the Board of Directors voted to establish the Newtek Business Services Corp.
 2014 Stock Incentive Plan (the "2014 Plan").
 The 2014 Plan was approved by shareholders of the Company on October 22, 2014.
-The 2014 Plan provided for the grant of options to purchase Common Shares, the terms of which will be determined by the Nominating Committee and set forth in an award agreement between the Company and the executive or employee.
-The Company has not issued options under the 2014 Plan.
+The 2014 Plan provided for the grant of options to purchase Common Shares, the terms of which were determined by the Nominating Committee and set forth in an award agreement between the Company and the executive or employee.
+The Company did not issue any options historically under the 2014 Plan.

-On April 27, 2015, the Nominating Committee and the Board of Directors approved the Amended and Restated 2014 Stock Incentive Plan (the "2015 Stock Plan"), subject to exemptive relief from the SEC and shareholder approval, in order to have increased flexibility to use restricted Common Shares, in addition to stock options, to assist the Company in achieving its objectives with respect to long-term equity incentive compensation.
-On May 10, 2016, we received an exemptive order from the SEC permitting us to award restricted Common Shares to our employees, officers, and non-employee directors, and on July 27, 2016, our shareholders approved the 2015 Stock Plan.

-The 2015 Stock Plan permits us to issue awards of stock options and restricted Common Shares in an aggregate amount of up to 20% of our issued and outstanding Common Shares (the "Plan Maximum Shares") as of the effective date of the plan.
-Under the 2015 Stock Plan, all of the Plan Maximum Shares are available for grants of stock options, and half of the Plan Maximum Shares (up to 10% of our issued and outstanding Common Shares as of the effective date of the 2015 Stock Plan) is available for grants of restricted Common Shares.
-The Nominating Committee believes that restricted Common Shares is the best method of encouraging stock ownership in the Company by eligible participants by giving them a proprietary interest in the Company's performance, which more closely aligns compensation with the Company's performance and provides a means to attract and retain persons of outstanding ability in key positions with the Company.
-If in the future we successfully grow our assets under management and our net asset value, we may choose to increase the number of employees of the Company.
-The Nominating Committee may or may not choose to consider the use of stock options for incentive compensation of these employees.
+On April 27, 2015, the Nominating Committee and the Board of Directors approved the Amended and Restated 2014 Stock Incentive Plan (the "2015 Stock Plan"), subject to exemptive relief from the SEC and shareholder approval, in order to have increased flexibility to use Restricted Stock Awards, in addition to stock options, to assist the Company in achieving its objectives with respect to long-term equity incentive compensation.
+On May 10, 2016, we received (as a business development company regulated under the Investment Company Act of 1940) an exemptive order from the SEC permitting us to award Restricted Stock Awards to our employees, officers, and non-employee directors, and on July 27, 2016, our shareholders approved the 2015 Stock Plan.
+The 2015 Stock Plan permitted us to issue awards of stock options and Restricted Stock Awards in an aggregate amount of up to 20% of our issued and outstanding Common Shares (the "Plan Maximum Shares") as of the effective date of the plan.
+Under the 2015 Stock Plan, all of the Plan Maximum Shares were available for grants of stock options, and half of the Plan Maximum Shares (up to 10% of our issued and outstanding Common Shares as of the effective date of the 2015 Stock Plan) were available for grants of Restricted Stock Awards.
+In connection with our conversion to a financial holding company and the adoption of the 2023 Stock Plan, the 2015 Stock Plan was terminated by the Board in April 2023.